seanslma/maki/Python/Blog/PackageManagement.md

 ## Regularly review and update pinned versions
 Stay current with security patches and bug fixes.

+## Avoid major changes if there are issues
+New major release usually has many new features and changes - will break your apps test locally using the new version first

 ## Only pinning package versions as a temporal solution
 if not workaround, pin it
 major versions due to latge changes - update the changes later